TheStageAI/TheWhisper/README.md

 ## 🚀 Overview

-This repository provides **open-source transcription models** with **streaming inference support** and:
+The goal of the repository is to share @TheStageAI This repository provides **open-source transcription models** with **streaming inference support** and:
 - Hugging Face open weights
 - High-performance TheStage AI inference engines (NVIDIA GPU)